 For such detailed investigations, one can use molecular modeling methods.
 As relatively large ensembles should be modeled to mimic the reaction centers on an oxide surface, density functional theory methods (DFT) are most typically applied to address the adsorption of the intermediates and to calculate the reaction activation barriers.
 The most popular approach which can be used to obtain the geometries of surfaces covered with adsorbates is periodic DFT.
 This powerful methodology allows computing free energies of the catalytic surfaces, which are represented by relatively large supercells (100 - 500 atoms).
-It is also possible to include the effects of pH and adsorbate coverage in this type of calculations.
-However, computing activation free energies for the elementary reactions involving the charge transfer is problematic in the framework of periodic DFT calculations.
+It is also possible to include the effects of pH and adsorbate coverage in this type of calculation.
+However, computing activation free energies for the elementary reactions.
 Therefore, the Gibbs free energy changes for the proposed elementary steps are usually calculated without the consideration of activation barriers.
 Unfortunately, such an approach can only provide rough qualitative conclusions on the nature of the limiting step [9], [10].

-On the other hand, calculations based on the cluster representation (10-100 atoms) can be used to assess the reaction activation barriers for electron transfer steps.
+On the other hand, calculations based on the cluster representation (10 - 100 atoms) can be used to assess the reaction activation barriers for electron transfer steps.
 Rate constants of the respective elementary reactions can be evaluated and compared, providing information on the preferential steps in the reaction pathways.
-Despite cluster representation has its own shortcomings (e.g. artificial border effects), it enables a more detailed study of the electron transfer steps (i.e. by accessing their kinetics), comparing to the periodic DFT methods.
+Despite cluster representation having its own shortcomings (e.g. artificial border effects), it enables a more detailed study of the electron transfer steps (i.e. by accessing their kinetics) compared to periodic DFT methods.
 Due to the system size limitations, the most advantageous approach should include computing activation barriers on oxide surfaces by cluster DFT, with the geometry evaluated in parallel computations by periodic DFT.
 This would ensure the beneficial combination of the two computational approaches described.